USS Starlight: 1945

 During the Invasion of Lingayen Gulf, Starlight landed troops on Binmaley Beach on the coast of Luzon in Lingayen Gulf on 9 January 1945 and remained there for three days during which she shot down two more Japanese planes.
 The ship returned to New Guinea on 22 January 1945, loaded troops of the U.S. Army's 41st Infantry Division, and landed them safely on Mindoro in the Philippines on 29 January 1945.
 She then sailed for Espiritu Santo in the New Hebrides and Lunga Point on Guadalcanal in the Solomon Islands to embark elements of Marine Air Group (MAG) 33 for delivery to Okinawa, which U.S. forces were scheduled to invade on 1 April 1945.
 Starlight embarked some elements at both ports and departed the Solomon Islands on 14 March 1945 for Manus Island, Ulithi, and Peleliu.
 As a unit of Amphibious Group 4, TF 53, she reached Okinawa on 11 April 1945 and unloaded her cargo at Hagushi Beach and Nago Bay.
 During the next week, she shot down two more Japanese planes.
 The ship returned to Ulithi on 24 April 1945 and was ordered to proceed to San Francisco, California, for an overhaul.

 Starlight was at San Francisco from 12 May to 11 July 1945, when she departed for Manila in the Philippines with elements of the U.S. Army's 780th Field Artillery Battalion and the 554th Signal Depot Company embarked.
 After making calls at Eniwetok and Ulithi, she unloaded the troops at Manila during the first week of August 1945.
 Starlight was steaming from Manila to Pearl Harbor when she received news of the Japanese surrender on 15 August 1945 (14 August 1945 in the United States).
-She shuttled troops between Saipan, Tinian, and Guam in the Mariana Islands and Sasebo, Japan, until routed to the United States West Coast in mid-December 1945.
+She shuttled troops between Saipan, Tinian, and Guam in the Mariana Islands and Sasebo, Japan, until routed to the west coast of the United States in mid-December 1945.

 1946

 Starlight arrived at San Pedro, California, on 2 January 1946.
 She loaded U.S. Marines there and transported them to Tientsin, China, where she disembarked them on 9 February 1946.
 Through June 1946, she made two more voyages from the U.S. West Coast to the East Asia.

 On 5 July 1946, Starlight stood out of San Francisco en route to the United States East Coast and inactivation.
 She arrived at Naval Station Norfolk in Norfolk, Virginia, on 20 July 1946.
-She was decommissioned on 12 August 1946, transferred to the Maritime Commission on 14 August 1946, and struck from the Navy list on 28 August 1946.
+She was decommissioned on 12 August 1946, transferred to the United States Maritime Commission on 14 August 1946, and struck from the Navy list on 28 August 1946.